 Classroom and behind-the-wheel sessions offered year round

 Learn to drive safely and with confidence in preparation for your Minnesota Provisional driver license.
 All Centennial Community Education instructors are licensed driver education teachers.
 Participants who are at least 15-years old begin with 30 hours of classroom instruction to prepare for the written test.
-After passing the permit test, take the six-hour behind-the-wheel instruction.
+After passing the permit test, take the six-hour behind-the-wheel instruction in a mid-sized Chevrolet Malibu.

 The first phase of driver education, 30 hours of in-class instruction, prepares students for the knowledge (permit) test.
 Students increase their understanding of basic skills, principles, and processes of responsible driving.
 Areas of concentration include driver's rights and responsibilities, alcohol and other drugs, signs-signals-road markings, rules of the road, safe driving tips, Minnesota traffic laws, and limitations for teen drivers.
 Participants missing class must wait for the next classroom series to make up missed time.